ischlag/ischlag.github.io/_posts/2015-01-04-a-simple-backprop-explanation.markdown

 $$ \hat{y} = \begin{pmatrix} A_y \\ B_y \end{pmatrix} $$

 The _cost_ of our function $$f$$ is now the difference between our prediction $$\hat{y}$$ and our desired output $$y$$.
 We denote this with the cost-function $$C(m)$$.
 A first and straight forward way to calculate the cost would be the absolute value of its difference.
-The next equation shows the cost calculation for data point $$A$$ and the following equation is the cost over all data points.
+The next equation shows the cost calculation for data point $$A$$ and the following equation is the cost of all data points.

 $$C_{linear,A}(m) = \Vert f(A_x) - A_y \Vert  $$